 We all get a cold and the sniffles now and then, but are respiratory infections as harmless as they seem?
-Recent outbreaks, such as Wuhan novel coronavirus and enterovirus D68 causing polio-like disease, have shown that there is still much to learn about emerging respiratory viruses.
+Recent outbreaks, such as SARS-CoV-2 (COVID-19) and enterovirus D68 causing polio-like disease (acute flaccid myelitis or AFM), have shown that there is still much to learn about emerging respiratory viruses.

 We have developed a number of multiplex PCRs, real-time PCRs and whole genome sequencing methods for detection of viral respiratory pathogens.
 We aim to learn more about these infections, transmission and importance in chronic respiratory diseases such as asthma and cystic fibrosis.
 We are also interested in the evolution of influenza, and how it causes epidemics and pandemics.

 State-wide Enterovirus Surveillance Network and next generation sequencing of circulating enterovirus strains

 Hand foot and mouth disease (HFMD) is common in young children (under 5 years of age), usually caused enterovirus.
 Some subtypes of enterovirus (EV-A71, EV-D68, ECHO-30) can causes severe complications such as potentially fatal neurological and systemic complications.
 New South Wales regularly experiences outbreaks of enteroviruses (Suresh et al. 2019, Stelzer-Braid et al. 2019), such as in 2013 and 2018.

 In order to track enterovirus change and respond rapidly to outbreaks, we need to carry out regular surveillance of enterovirus subtypes causing severe disease.
 We have established an enterovirus monitoring and rapid response program that will detect new emerging strains.